 You’ll need to choose a web address for your blogging platform.
 You could use your name as a dot com, or you can express your creative side with the type of photography that you do.
 Make sure the name is easy to pronounce and spell.
 You don’t want clients to fumble with the spelling of your website.

 After brainstorming name ideas, you’ll have to make sure the address is available for purchase.
 You can buy your address from a site like GreenGeeks.com.
-This is also where you’ll host your site – this where we host this very site you’re reading now.
+This is also where you’ll host your site – this where we host this very site you’re reading now; you can read this GreenGeeks review to find out why.

 The process of buying your domain name and hosting your site is different.
 First, you’ll need to purchase the domain or, to be technically correct, register the domain name.
 After purchasing, you’ll need to set up the hosting, which is where the domain is parked.
 If you use GreenGeeks, they’ll walk you through the steps to do both – domain name registration and web hosting – at the same time.